Docs

 | [1 3 5 6 8 10 12]

-Notice how multiple notes can be transformed into eighth notes at the same time.
-Square brackets can be repeated to create even shorter notes.
+Brackets can be repeated to create even shorter notes.
 In the next example, there are three eighth notes followed by four sixteenth notes:

 | [1 3 5 [6 8 10 12]]

-Making notes longer can only be done individually – the operators = and * serve this purpose:
+Making notes longer can only be done individually – the length operators = and * serve this purpose:

 Both of them can be put after a note, but = must always precede *.
-In the example below, the first bar contains a half note, the second bar a dotted half note, the third bar a whole note and the fourth bar a dotted whole note:
+In the example below, the first bar contains a half note, the second bar a dotted half note, the third bar a whole note, and the fourth bar a dotted whole note:

 | 1=